miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

 --------------------

+1.93 (20.09.2020):
+- Hammer/FGD: Re-added env_sun entity as fully workable in game.
+- Model Compiler: Added checking models for physbox and asking user to auto-generate it when compiling.
+- Model Viewer: Fixed opening MDL files if mod directory contain spaces in path.
+- Skin Editor: Bloodlines Edition (custom editor, developed by hlstriker)

 1.92 (08.02.2020):
 - Model Compiler: Added workaround to automatically fix -90-degree-rotation-issue on Vtmb-decompiled models.
 - Model Compiler: Added workaround to fix game crashes and rendering issues on compiling all dynamic models.